I Can Make Your Ideas Grow

 There is truth to this piece of advice because without getting a peek into what targeted users think and feel when interacting with a service or product, you will not able to accurately measure the impact of design changes.

 It goes without saying that without this phase, all your efforts for information architecture and interaction design are made without informed choices.

-Luckily, with the advancement of web applications and online services, you can depend on a great spectrum of UX research tools to help you create exceptional digital experiences for your targeted audience.
+Luckily, with the advancement of web applications and online services, you can depend on a great spectrum of UX research tools to help you create exceptional digital experiences for your targeted audience, while also protecting the data with the use of services like Fortinet.
 We have listened to leading UX designers and compiled a list of stellar tools to help you analyze the behavior and get feedback from users:

 Do you have to do remote usability testing under a few challenging situations?
 For example: small budget, short time period, and worldwide audience?
 With Skype, you can easily triumph over those challenges to do moderated remote usability testing.